SHabimana1/kubernetes/07-lab-1-deploy-guestbook-app/readme.md

 ![guestbook app](guestbook.png)

+Open different tabs or browsers and access the app on the LoadBalancer EXTERNAL-IP .
+Add guest messages and observe how it appears on other tabs when you refresh the page.

 ### Clean up

-You can use labels to deploy multiple resources with one command.
+You can use labels to delete multiple resources with one command.
 Run the following commands to delete all pods, deployments and services we disployed:
 ```bash
 kubectl delete deployment -l app=redis
 kubectl delete service -l app=redis